esthernnolum/aws-iac-and-cicd/README.md

 6. modules/iam
 7. modules/codepipeline
 8. modules/cloudwatch

+ This module-based structure organizes the infrastructure into reusable components.
+Each module can be customized and reused across different environments or projects.
+The main.tf file integrates these modules to provision the complete infrastructure

+## Infrastructure Components:
+1. VPC: A VPC with public and private subnets across two availability zones to ensure high availability.
+2. RDS: A MySQL database hosted in private subnets for security.
+3. Lambda: Backend Node.js functions deployed on AWS Lambda.
+4. Amplify: React/Next.js frontend deployed using AWS Amplify.
+5. Security Groups: Configured to allow necessary traffic to RDS and Lambda.
+6. IAM Roles and Policies: To manage access securely.
+7. CI/CD Pipeline Setup Documentation:

 ## Prerequisites
 1. You need an AWS account with the necessary authorization to generate resources in these scripts.